alopez96/alopez96/README.md

 ## Hi there, my name is Arturo Lopez. 👋

+###### I am Mexican 🇲🇽 and currently reside in the Bay Area, Northern California.
+I enjoy staying active and by doing outdoor things with friends.
+My favorite sport is Soccer.

 ###### I work at Accenture as a Technology Analyst.

 ###### I also do Web Consulting.
 I help clients showcase their product or service online.
 My services include Full Stack Development, Responsive Web Design, and E-Commerce sites.